Park Avenue: 21st century

 In September 2007, the Metro-North Railroad reached an agreement with the New York City Department of Transportation (NYCDOT) to install pedestrian traffic signals along Park Avenue between 46th Street and 56th Street.
 The two sides had feuded over the issue since 1982, when Penn Central controlled the Park Avenue Tunnel.
 In 1997, the NYCDOT commissioner stated that signals would be installed during an upcoming phase of reconstruction in the Grand Central area.
 The $35 million project, whose cost was split between Metro-North and the city, was approved by the MTA Board later that month.
 It called for the installation of 12 pedestrian signals and 8 traffic signals at the eleven intersections and the renovation of the sidewalks and streets around Grand Central to prevent rainwater from seeping into the tunnel.
 Car traffic in this area had been controlled by traffic lights on a pole at each intersection in the middle of the median, instead of the usual four from each direction, resulting in a relatively high rate of pedestrian injuries.
 Additional traffic lights and pedestrian signals had not been added because this area of Park Avenue was located directly atop the roof of the Park Avenue Tunnel, with the street being 8 in above the roof in some locations.
 Because the roof was 18 to 24 in thick, there was not enough room to provide a foundation for the traffic poles without puncturing the structure.
 Due to the high cost of making these upgrades, and the lack of cooperation between the New York City Department of Transportation and Metro-North, which had opposed any solution that would modify the tunnel roof, the project was delayed for several years.
 The project had been estimated to cost $200,000 per intersection in 1994.
 As part of the new agreement, Metro-North designed a way to anchor the traffic signals in the deck and tunnel roof.
 Pedestrian signals and gantry-mounted traffic signals were installed at these intersections in July 2010.

 On March 12, 2014, two apartment buildings near 116th Street, 1644 and 1646 Park Avenue, were destroyed in a gas explosion.
 Eight people were killed and many others were injured.

 In 2019, the Metropolitan Transportation Authority provided funding for repairs to the roof of the Grand Central Terminal train shed.
 The train shed is located under Park Avenue and surrounding streets from 43rd to 57th Street, and the repairs to the train shed's roof involved reconstructing parts of Park Avenue.
 In August 2024, the city government began soliciting bids for the reconstruction of Park Avenue's median between 46th and 57th Streets.
 The project was to include additional plantings, benches, and concessions.
+In April 2026, the city announced preliminary designs for redesigning Park Avenue from 46th to 57th Streets, which entailed removing two lanes in each direction and creating an enlarged median for a park-like pedestrian walkway.
+That September, the city government updated the proposed redesign to add a protected two-way bike lane.